Skip to main content

 Alumni spotlight:

-I believe studying Biochemistry at St Hugh’s breeds very high academic skill and personal attributes, preparing you to follow many possible paths when you leave.
+“Studying Biochemistry at St Hugh’s breeds very high academic skills and personal attributes, preparing you to follow many possible paths when you leave.
 The course content is wonderfully broad and you are introduced to more fields than you could possibly have imagined before coming here.
-Through the tutors, subject areas that may have been brushed over in lectures can suddenly become undiscovered fields of great interest to you – my 2nd year brought learning about inactivating X chromosomes in females, a reason behind the patterning of tortoise shell cats!
+Through the tutors, subject areas that may have been covered quickly in lectures can suddenly become undiscovered fields of great interest to you – my 2nd year brought learning about inactivating X chromosomes in females, a reason behind the patterning of tortoiseshell cats!”

 Rodina Peachey